aspnetzero/documents/docs/en/Development-Guide-Rad-Tool-Mac-Linux.md

 ## Introduction

 In this document, we will explain how to use **ASP.NET Zero Power Tools** without the Visual Studio extension.

 Purpose of the **ASP.NET Zero Power Tools VS Extension** is to create an input file.
 So, in order to use it without extension, input file needs to be created manually.

+You can find specification of the JSON file fields in the table below;

 ***Settings***